CHM 151: General Chemistry I

 Student Learning Outcomes

-1. Demonstrate awareness of the nature of chemistry.
+1. Describe the nature of matter.

-8. Describe the underlying structure of atoms.
+6. Describe the electronic structure of elements.